 Prior to this offering, there has been no public market for the trust units.
 The initial public offering price will be negotiated between the representative and Enduro Sponsor.
-In determining the initial public offering price of the trust units, the representative will consider:
+In determining the initial public offering price of the trust units, the representatives will consider:

-- estimates of distributions to trust unitholders: - overall quality of the oil and natural gas properties attributable to the Underlying Properties; - the history and prospects for the energy industry; - Enduro Sponsor's financial information; - · the prevailing securities markets at the time of this offering; and - the recent market prices of, and the demand for, publicly traded units of royalty trusts.
+- estimates of distributions to trust unitholders; - overall quality of the oil and natural gas properties attributable to the Underlying Properties;

+- the history and prospects for the energy industry; - our financial information; - the prevailing securities markets at the time of this offering; and - the recent market prices of, and the demand for, publicly traded units of royalty trusts.